AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-53414-restricted-admin-user-can-see-cms-pages-outside-permissions.md

 <u>Actual results</u>:

-*503 Service Unavailable* is visible to the web admin.
+*[!UICONTROL 503 Service Unavailable]* is visible to the web admin.

 ## Apply the patch